richardhenyash/freefrom/README.md

 ## Project Goals ##
 To provide an online, open source, interactive information resource that enables consumers to identify products which are free from common allergens, and therefore suitable for food allergies and intolerances.
-The site could also be expanded in the future to include products suitable for vegans, products which are free from palm oil, and products which are ethically sourced.
+The site could also be expanded in the future to include for example products suitable for vegans, products which are free from palm oil, and products which are ethically sourced.

 ## Site Owner Goals ##
 Developing the site will serve as a learning experience for the developer.
 The finished website will act as a showcase for the